Sudanese judges, U.S. denounce protest crackdowns | Law-Order

 Protesters in the capital could be seen pulling up paving and barricading a main road and several side streets.
 One, a student named Taysir, said they were doing so to protect themselves from security forces.
 She dismissed a decision on Wednesday by Burhan to elevate deputy ministers to caretaker positions.

 "He doesn't want to give up, but we don't want to give up either," said another protester, who gave her name as Muzan.
-(Writing by Nafisa Eltahir, Editing by Aidan Lewis, William Maclean)
+(Writing by Nafisa Eltahir; Editing by Aidan Lewis, William Maclean and Mark Porter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)